 Bad Habits that Hurt Kids

 What bad habits do you have as a parent that display an OK sign to your kids?
-Consider changing them, or better yet, back track a bit with them in conversation and own your mistakes.
-A conversation such as, “Hey, John.
-I want to own something that you witnessed that I’m not proud of.
+Consider changing them, or better yet, backtrack a bit with them in conversation and own your mistakes—an exchange such as, “Hey, John.
+I want to own something that you witnessed of which I am not proud.
 When that clerk was rude to me and treated me with a lack of respect, I lost it.
 But that isn’t the way to behave.
-I just want you to know that just because you experience something negative from someone else, you still have a choice as to how you behave.
+I want you to know that just because you experience something negative from someone else, you still have a choice as to how you behave.

 I’m interested in your thoughts below.